UXN-021/AwesomeDB-USC-DSCI-551-Project/README.md

 Following screenshot is an example to use relational engine to query data.
 The results will be displayed in the <u>Result Display</u> part after you click the blue buttons.

+\* Note that if you want to upload a new `.csv` dataset using the web application, you can use the Upload Dataset section.
+It will send the `.csv` to the backend and the backend will store the dataset in `/ToBeLoaded` directory.
+Then it will be loaded to the database storage.
+Since we've already included our dataset for demostration in the `/ToBeLoaded` directory, we skipped the step to show the upload function in our web application.

 ![image-20231208222506515](img/image-20231208222506515.png)

 ## Web - NoSQL